Dino Slavić

-Dino Slavić (born 4 December 1992) is a Croatian handball player who plays for RK Zagreb.
+Dino Slavić (born 4 December 1992) is a Croatian handball player who plays for GRK Ohrid.

 Career

 Slavić started his handball career in his hometown club RK Zamet.
 At Zamet he spent eight years mostly goalkeeping with colleague Marin Đurica.

 In 2012 alongside RK Zamet he got the finals of the Croatian Cup.
 The next season, he played his first EHF Cup match.

+At the 2026 European Men's Handball Championship he won bronze medals with Croatia, losing to Germany in the semifinal and beating Iceland in the third-place playoff.